 All children have a high quality reading book and a reading journal to share with family members.
 Reading for enjoyment is encouraged by the library and is seen as a key resource in supporting children's learning.
-The library is open on selected evenings for children to attend with their parents and carers.
+The library is open during break time and selected lunch times and evenings for children to attend.
 Reading is also enhanced throughout the school by a range of visitors, school trips, visits from authors and theatrical productions related to classic fiction.
 The school takes part in the annual reading awards at Hull City Council and also takes part in national events such as World Book Day.